MicrosoftDocs/powerShell-Docs.fr-fr/reference/docs-conceptual/developer/format/selectioncondition-element-for-entryselectedby-for-listcontrol-format.md

 ms.topic: article
 ms.assetid: 7649d5d0-2b56-49b5-a670-dde46caca343
 caps.latest.revision: 11
-ms.openlocfilehash: f04a07c241268566eaedfe2b299c33d5be4dc19d
+ms.openlocfilehash: 7150b29ad84dfb587215ee3e64c356adbd5a6305
-ms.sourcegitcommit: 52a67bcd9d7bf3e8600ea4302d1fa8970ff9c998
+ms.sourcegitcommit: d43f66071f1f33b350d34fa1f46f3a35910c5d24
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 10/15/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "72364818"
+ms.locfileid: "74417543"
 ---
 # <a name="selectioncondition-element-for-entryselectedby-for-listcontrol-format"></a>SelectionCondition, élément pour EntrySelectedBy pour ListControl (Format)

-Définit la condition qui doit exister pour utiliser cette définition de la vue liste.
-Il n’existe aucune limite au nombre de conditions de sélection qui peuvent être spécifiées pour une définition de liste.
+Defines the condition that must exist to use this definition of the list view.
+There is no limit to the number of selection conditions that can be specified for a list definition.

-Élément de configuration (format) élément ViewDefinitions (format) vue, élément (format) ListControl, élément (format) ListEntries, élément (format) ListEntry, élément (format) élément EntrySelectedBy pour ListEntry (format) élément SelectionCondition pour EntrySelectedBy pour ListEntry (format)
+Configuration Element (Format) ViewDefinitions Element (Format) View Element (Format) ListControl Element (Format) ListEntries Element (Format) ListEntry Element (Format) EntrySelectedBy Element for ListEntry (Format) SelectionCondition Element for EntrySelectedBy for ListEntry (Format)

 ## <a name="syntax"></a>Syntaxe